nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 ![test jig](img/test-jig.jpg)
 *test jig for measuring lens behaviour*

-Two big plastic rings and a pointer make it easy to measure the position of each ring to within a couple of degrees when focussed on fixed targets at 3.0 meters, 1.5 meters and 0.75 meters:
+Two big plastic rings and a pointer make it easy to adjust and measure the position of each ring to within a couple of degrees: the rings are very sensitive so even a 1⁰ change makes a noticable difference.

+I set the front ring to various angles, and used the rear ring to focus on fixed targets at 3.0 meters, 1.5 meters and 0.75 meters, and recorded the angle of the rear ring.
+I didn't measure the actual zoom focal length but the lens claims 6-60mm which would be 36-360mm in 35mm equivalent which seems about right.

 front ring | rear ring (300mm) | rear ring (150mm) | rear ring (75mm) | zoom
 ---|---|---